Bergilio/StreetRacer/TemplateReadme.md

   - **Concrete States** - This classes implement the specific behaviour of the application states;
   - **Transition of States** - The transition between states is handled outside the state classes, mostly by the game class or the controllers.

+The implementation of the pattern can be found in the following package: [State](src/main/java/trafficracer/state)

 **UML:**

 ![StatePattern.drawio.png](src/main/resources/UMLs/StatePattern.drawio.png)